ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R98]** BPI service orchestration utilized in a BPI MUST perform the computation triggered by the state change outside the state machine.

-This ensure that there is less load and more stability of the orchestration stack, and that subscribers are decoupled from the state machine, such that they independently scale.
+This ensures that there is less load and more stability of the orchestration stack and that subscribers are decoupled from the state machine, such that they independently scale.

 **[R99]** BPI service orchestration utilized in a BPI MUST NOT make assumptions about consumer uptime.